globalizejs/globalize/readme.md

 ## Installation

-To install Globalize3 with its default setup just use:
+To install Globalize with its default setup just use:

 gem install globalize3